HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/wake-word-troubleshooting.md

 Whilst we continue to improve our wake word models, it can still have trouble detecting the specified term from some voices.

-If you think this might be the case, you can play a video from our [Youtube channel](https://www.youtube.com/channel/UC1dlmB1lup9RwFQBSGnhA-g) that uses the phrase "Hey Mycroft".
-Playing this through speakers near the connected microphone should trigger Mycroft.
+If you think this might be the case, you can play a video from our [Youtube channel](https://www.youtube.com/channel/UC1dlmB1lup9RwFQBSGnhA-g) that uses the phrase "Hey Chatterbox".
+Playing this through speakers near the connected microphone should trigger Chatterbox.

 #### Resolution

-You may still be able to use Mycroft with the PocketSphinx wake word engine.
+You may still be able to use Chatterbox with the PocketSphinx wake word engine.
 See [Using a custom wake word](../customizations/wake-word.md) to see how to configure this.

 ## PocketSphinx